fraxken/ebook_nodejs/en/chapters/8-security/4-dependencies.md

 <img src="../../../assets/securite/nsecure.png" alt="NodeSecure" width="750">

+> [!WARNING]
-> ⛔ Be careful not to fall into paranoia either.
+> Be careful not to fall into paranoia either.
 Nor is it always easy to solve problems in a few packages.
 The important thing is to be aware of the problem and pay attention.

+## Supply chain attack

+For a malicious actor, this means attacking a third-party component such as your dependencies, your CI or any other that could become vulnerable and give access to sensitive information.

+In the space of just a few years, this has become a major problem, and one that is widely exploited for a variety of attacks.
+Initiatives and tools such as [SLSA](https://slsa.dev/) and [Sigstore](https://www.sigstore.dev/) have been developed to guarantee the origin of artifacts (packages, etc.).

+Startups such as [Socket.dev](https://socket.dev/) have also emerged, with the aim of providing viable professional solutions to the problem.

 ---